dumb-meh/Fluent-Faster/readme.md

 ## 🐳 Docker Configuration

 The application runs on:
-- **Development**: `127.0.1.0:8000`
+- **💻 Development**: `127.0.1.0:8000`
-- **Docker**: `0.0.0.0:8080`
+- **🐳 Docker**: `0.0.0.0:8080`

-The Docker container includes optimized installation of Azure Cognitive Services with extended timeouts and retry mechanisms.
+🔧 The Docker container includes optimized installation of Azure Cognitive Services with extended timeouts and retry mechanisms.

 ## 🤝 Contributing

-1. Fork the repository
+1. 🍴 Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. 🌿 Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. 💾 Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. 📤 Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+5. 🔀 Open a Pull Request

 ## 📄 License

-This project is part of the Fluent Faster language learning platform.
+📚 This project is part of the Fluent Faster language learning platform.

 ## 🛠 Development

-### Running Tests
+### 🧪 Running Tests
 ```bash
 # Add test commands here when test suite is implemented
 pytest
 ```

-### Code Formatting
+### 🎨 Code Formatting
 ```bash
 # Use black for code formatting
 black .
 ```

-### Linting
+### 🔍 Linting
 ```bash
 # Use flake8 or pylint for linting
 flake8 .